A treasure of memories spanning nearly a century is Bob Markey’s legacy to his four children, eight grandchildren and three great-grandchildren.

 Bob also recalls another neighborhood project that met the same fate as his backyard shack.
 This daredevil project involved constructing a “roller coaster” and attaching it to a garage behind his house.

-Page 2 of 3 - Bob doesn’t know why this homemade contraption was called a roller coaster, because “there were no rollers or loops – just a straight run from the top to the bottom,” he writes.
+Bob doesn’t know why this homemade contraption was called a roller coaster, because “there were no rollers or loops – just a straight run from the top to the bottom,” he writes.

 “We used scrap lumber to build the frame from the top of the garage to the ground.
 We rode down the coaster on a flat board with two parallel pieces on the bottom to fit a single track down the middle of the frame, and my mother furnished lard to grease the runners.”